• Skip to primary navigation

 1. Start with a nice smear of spreads (mayo, mashed avocado, refried beans if using) on both the top and bottom halves of the roll.
 Not only will this keep the sandwich moist, but it’ll help to keep the ingredients in the torta intact.

-red onion added to a carne asada sandwich
+Toppings being added to a carne asada torta.

 Best Rolls to Use for Our Carne Asada Torta